Friends-Zone/Nana-Remix/README.md

 ## Community

 Have questions about our fork of Nana or facing issues?
 Join [Nana Support](https://t.me/NanaBotSupport) and our friendly community will answer you some questions.

-If you referring to our our fork, please mention [Andrei Jiroh](https://t.me/AJHalili2006) and he'll help you fix your problem.
+For support to the forks you're using, please refer to their documentation or if they're in the support chat, please mention them about your issue.

 ## Credits